Roots and Radishes

 Stack of whole wheat Greek yogurt pancakes with strawberry compote on top, on white plate with fork. this recipe

-The magic of Greek yogurt in baked goods is a tip that everyone should know (these raspberry lemon muffins are one of my fave examples!) because it adds moisture and creates an incredibly tender texture.
-Add it to pancakes, and you get a delicious fluffy pancake with extra protein to boot.
-Let's make these pancakes!
+The magic of Greek yogurt in baked goods is a tip that everyone should know.
+It adds moisture and creates an incredibly tender texture, which is why I use it in a lot of baked goods (like these raspberry lemon muffins!).

 Jump to: